Diabetes and Celiac Disease

 - Always keep gluten-free carbs on-hand for managing blood glucose in instances where gluten-free foods may be difficult to find.

 - For the average person with celiac disease, a salad may be a reasonable option at a restaurant that doesn’t have a gluten-free menu.
-However, for someone with both diabetes and celiac disease, a salad comprised only of vegetables, meat, and dressing is likely too low in carbohydrate to meet standard meal recommendations for carbohydrates.
+However, for someone with both diabetes and celiac disease, a salad comprised only of vegetables, meat, and dressing is likely too low in carbohydrate to meet standard meal recommendations.
 Always come prepared with additions, or use a beverage (like a smoothie or a latte) as your source of carbohydrate if necessary.

 - Non-perishables like granola bars, protein bars, crackers, meal supplement drinks, and dried soybeans are great to keep in your car, pocket, or purse.